HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/collected-data.md

 - Data to monitor the utilization of assets (e.g. power draw or CPU utilization)
 - Data to graph the relationship of an asset in relation to other assets (e.g. network connectivity and power connectivity).

-With that in mind, data collection follows these design tenants to ensure security and privacy:
+With that in mind, data collection follows these design tenets to ensure security and privacy:

 - *The customer is in control of what protocols to enable.*
 - *The customer is in control of the privilege level of the user used to collect data.
 Data collection will function with read-only access levels.*